Travelling gnome: In popular culture

-The travelling gnome prank was a subplot on the British serial Coronation Street in May, 1995 when the Wiltons first noticed their gnome missing (episode 3853) and then received a postcard from Eastbourne purportedly sent by that gnome (episode 3855).
-The prank was further popularized by the film Amélie (2001) in which the main character persuaded her father to follow his dream of touring the world by stealing his garden gnome and having an air hostess friend send pictures of it from all over the world.
-The traveling gnome theme later became the basis for Travelocity's "Where is my Gnome?" advertising campaign.
+The travelling-gnome prank was a subplot on the British soap Coronation Street in May 1995, when the Wiltons first noticed their gnome missing (episode 3853) and then received a postcard from Eastbourne; purportedly sent by that gnome (episode 3855).
+The prank was further popularized by the film Amélie (2001) in which the main character persuaded her father to follow his dream of touring the world by stealing his garden gnome and having an air-hostess friend send pictures of it from all over the world.
+The travelling gnome theme later became the basis for Travelocity's "Where is my Gnome?" advertising campaign.

-The short fantasy story "The Garden Gnome Freedom Front" (2005) by Laura Frankos, published in The Enchanter Completed: A Tribute Anthology for L. Sprague de Camp, deals with the supernatural aspect of this custom.
+The short, fantasy story "The Garden Gnome Freedom Front" (2005) by Laura Frankos, published in The Enchanter Completed: A Tribute Anthology for L. Sprague de Camp, deals with the supernatural aspect of this custom.

 The travelling gnome has appeared in several video games.
-For example, it has been used as a recurring Easter egg in The Sims computer game series, such as Sim City 3 (1999) and The Sims 3 (2009) where different varieties of garden gnomes appear and move or change position daily and in Sim City 4 (2004), in which gnomes reveal themselves in the game's buildable landmarks.
+For example, it has been used as a recurring Easter egg in The Sims computer game series, such as SimCity 3000 (1999) and The Sims 3 (2009) where different varieties of garden gnomes appear and move or change position daily and in SimCity 4 (2004), in which gnomes reveal themselves in the game's buildable landmarks.
 In The Sims 4: Seasons, the garden gnomes are randomly spawned during various holidays with the player's task is to appease them with various stuff, including coffee, fruitcake pie, salad, toy or future cube.
 In the video game Half-Life 2: Episode Two (2007), players receive a special achievement award for launching a garden gnome into outer space in a rocket after carrying it throughout most of the game.
-In November 2020, a replica of the garden gnome from Half-Life 2: Episode Two was launched into low-earth orbit on board a Rocket Lab Electron rocket.
+In November 2020, a replica of the garden gnome from Half-Life 2: Episode Two was launched into low Earth orbit on board a Rocket Lab Electron rocket.
 Gnonstop Gnomes, a mobile app for Android and iOS devices, lets users attach clipart of virtual gnomes to their travel photographs that they can share with friends.